Review: PRTG Network Monitor v14 Simplifies Network Management

 The Guru then launches the product for additional configuration.
 PRTG Network Monitor v14 runs as a web application via the browser of your preference, minimizing the software's footprint and bringing instant navigational familiarity to most network administrators, and offers access via an Ajax application, a mobile application, and a traditional client application.
 For the majority of administrators, the web/Ajax GUI will work just fine.

-Administrators can choose to step through the guided setup provided by the Guru, choose to only do a few of the Guru-conducted tasks, or choose to run the Guru later on and dive into manually configuring the application.
-These options enable both novice and experienced administrators to choose how to deal with setup and whether to tackle the complete setup in one session or target certain capabilities and ease their way into the product.
+Administrators can choose to step through the guided setup provided by the Guru, do a few of the Guru-conducted tasks, or run the Guru later on and dive into manually configuring the application.
+These options enable both novice and experienced administrators to choose how to deal with setup, whether by tackling the complete setup in one session or targeting certain capabilities first and easing their way into the product.
 It is also important to note that the software can be installed as an unlicensed, fully functioning 30-day demo version that gives neophytes ample opportunity to play around with the product before committing to it or installing it on their production systems.
-The company also offers a freeware version of the product, which includes as many as 30 sensors and has no time limit.
+The company also offers a freeware version of the product.

-Each installation of PRTG Network Monitor v14 consists of a core server and one or more probes (no agents!).
+Each installation of PRTG Network Monitor v14 consists of a core server and one or more probes.
 The core server contains a database and web server and does all the storing, analyzing, alerting, publishing, and reporting.
 The probes gather data and send it to the core server.
 Each installation/license allows the use of unlimited probes to improve performance and monitor multiple, locally distributed networks.

 As a network monitoring product, PRTG Network Monitor v14 offers all the capabilities one would come to expect, including the abilities to monitor Windows systems using WMI and network devices using SNMP and Internet connectivity.
 But the basics aren't what make it such an excellent choice for network monitoring chores.
 The bells and whistles are what distinguish the product as a segment leader.

 Some of those features include the ability to monitor websites, online services, cloud services and other connected offerings.
-An administrator just needs to enter the URL of the websites to be monitored or the credentials of a web service to be monitored and the Guru handles the rest, a very simple process that delivers immense value to those enterprises looking to leverage cloud connectivity and external websites and web applications.
+Just enter the URL of the websites or the credentials of the web services to be monitored, and the Guru handles the rest, a very simple process that delivers immense value to those enterprises looking to leverage cloud connectivity and external websites and web applications.

 Once the Guru completes, the software does an auto-discovery of all connected devices.
 The software organizes everything using a "LAN Segment" paradigm, where administrators define a range of IP addresses, assign a group name to that range, et viola!
 There is now a "group" on which to run auto discovery for devices to incorporate into the management console.
 Cloud, Internet and website monitors are also gathered together under their own categories to ease identification of the resources being monitored.
 Auto discovery can take some time to process: longer on larger networks than smaller networks.